 • Link type (including buttons, hyperlinks, and linked imagery)

 Form test groups of similar size and demographic make-up to control the test.
+Be sure to include subscribers from all of your segments in each test group to avoid skewing your results.

 Call to action